-The Tax Code requires that Landlords are required to report the names and addresses of new tenants to the Village.
+The Tax Code requires Landlords to report the names and addresses of new tenants to the Village.
 Call #513-825-2100 to make this report.

 Housing units cannot be rented unless they have a valid Rental Permit issued by the Village.
 Rental permits must be obtained every 3 years or whenever the occupancy changes from one tenant to another, unless the transfer occurs within one year of the issuance of the Permit.
 The application can be obtained by clicking here.